Ricardicus/ric-script/README.md

 For example, one typically makes a new line when opening a body bracket ('{').
 In the future, I want to fix this.
 But I am glad that it works anyhow.
-You can still do what you want, as long as you keep it on one line
+You can still do what you want, as long as you keep it on one line.
+Fortunately; this language does not care about line breaks and much can be done in one single line.

 ```
 $ ./ric